-In addition to tracking your annual budget (the total amount of funds your nonprofit earns in a fiscal year) and your recurring revenue (received monthly or annually), it’s very important to measure year-over-year growth.
+In addition to tracking your annual budget (the total amount of funds your nonprofit earns in a fiscal year) and your recurring revenue (received weekly or monthly or quarterly or annually), it’s very important to measure year-over-year growth.

 Year-over-year growth is the percent you increased your revenue or budget in one year when compared to the year before.

 Calculating this metric in percentages and not in dollars is more relevant because A $270,000 increase can seem significant, but for a $20 million organization, it would mean only 1.35 percent YOY revenue growth.

 This financial KPI will help you understand if your financial resources are sufficient and flexible enough to support your mission by comparing expendable net assets to total expenses.

 The aim is to have an operating reserve to cover at least three months of annual expenses.